kwhite2/git/lessons.md

 Even if you were only working with your own self-created syllabus, like we'll do later in this workshop, Git and GitHub can be useful for tracking your changes without the hassle of multiple files.
 From one file, you can use Git to compare your current version with older versions; you can also compare and share these different versions on GitHub if you wanted.

 **Cloning** and **pushing** are proper functionalities of GitHub that describe how you communicate and share files between your local machine and the Internet.
 These are covered more in-depth in a later lesson in this workshop.

+## Evaluation

+What tasks could Git and/or GitHub offer support to?:
+- Developing software*
+- Creating and sharing data sets*
+- Creating websites*
+- Writing articles and books*
+- Collating online resources*
+- Keeping research notes*
+- Hosting syllabi and course materials*

 # Review of the Command Line